 - Talking to passengers in their car,

 - Navigating using a phone or map, or

 Then they are a distracted driver and can be held liable for your accident!
 South Carolina follows the law of comparative negligence when it comes to liability for auto accidents.
 This means that a person can be up to 50 percent responsible for their accident and still receive compensation and damages.

 The greater degree that someone is responsible for your accident, the more compensation one is likely to receive.
 Are you concerned your actions may have contributed to the accident you had with a distracted driver?
 Call Green Law Firm today for a totally free case review!
 We will review the details of your accident carefully and offer you advice based on our years of hands-on experience.
 Remember, we are paid only based on the compensation that you receive; there is no financial risk to securing our services.

-Green Law Firm will fight to get you the compensation you deserve!
+A diligent car accident attorney at Green Law Firm will fight to get you the compensation you deserve!
 We will work tirelessly to present a detailed, well-documented case on your behalf.
 Whether your case settles outside of court or “goes all the way,” we won’t stop till you receive fair and due compensation that is needed to return your life back to normal!